jeremyBanks/ez/crates/ezio/README.md

 - Most panicking methods have fallible `try_` alternatives added (though in most) cases we're just throwing an `eyre::Report` instead of anything more specific.
-- This is an exercise testing out the macros from the `ez` crate.

 ---